Campania: Food and agriculture

 Vineyards cover 41,129 ha, but only ca. 5,100 ha using to produce quality wine of DOC and DOCG types.
 There are 4 DOCG wines: Aglianico del Taburno (red and rose), Fiano di Avellino (white), Greco di Tufo (white and sparkling) and Taurasi (red).
 Wine production has increased as well as the quality of the wine.

 There is a problem with illegal toxic waste dump in the Triangle of death north of Naples between Acerra, Nola and Marigliano.
 In the region, over 12,000 cattle, river buffaloes and sheep had been culled before 2006.
 High levels of mortality and abnormal foetuses were also recorded in farms in Acerra linked to elevated levels of dioxin.
 Local studies have shown higher than permissible levels of lead in vegetables grown in the area.
 The government blames the Mafia's illegal garbage disposal racket.
-In samples of milk, which is using to produce mozzarella di bufala, found cancerogenic dioxine.
+In samples of milk, which is using to produce mozzarella di bufala, found cancerogenic dioxins.
 In Naples-Bagnoli is an asbestos contamination from former Eternit cement plant.
 Millions of tons of toxic industrial waste has been dumped in Campania, not only in the Triangle of death, a region once celebrated for the fertility of its soil, but now the local population have been exposed to land contaminated with waste.
-This includes highly dangerous materials such as asbestos, zinc, lead, germanium, arsenic, mercury, cadmium, chromium, dioxin and uranium.
+This includes highly dangerous materials such as asbestos, zinc, lead, germanium, arsenic, mercury, cadmium, chromium, dioxins, and uranium.
 Blood tests of people living in Campania show alarming levels of dioxins.

 Automotive

 Campania had a massive automotive industrial production till 2011, focused on Alfa Romeo.
-Production of Alfa Romeo was reduced and relocated to plant in Cassino near Rome.
+Production of Alfa Romeo was reduced and relocated to a plant in Cassino near Rome.
 Currently only one low-level Fiat Panda model is produced in facilities located in Pomigliano d'Arco in the Naples metropolitan area (140,478 units in 2020).
 A FIAT plant manufacturing engines is in Pratola Serra, Avellino.
 There are also plants for automotive parts suppliers like Magneti Marelli (exhaust systems) and Denso (engine cooling and air-conditioners).
 Buses are produced by Industria Italiana Autobus in Flumeri (ex-Irisbus).